 The aeration of water is as old as time itself.
 Prime examples of aeration taking place in nature are water cascading over waterfalls, or water coursing down a rocky river bed.
 Aerating water can help remove odor, improve taste, and raise pH.
-The aeration systems we install are very effective in removing waterborne radon, and some volatile organic compounds (VOC's) out of water.
+The aeration systems we install are very effective in removing waterborne radon, and some volatile organic compounds (VOC's).
 High removal efficiencies, no radioactive buildup, & better water pressure at points of use continue to make aeration the best available technology (BAT) for waterborne radon removal.

 Granular Activated Charcoal Filtration

 The benefits of water filtered by charcoal has been recognized for centuries.

 As radon-contaminated water runs through a bed of carbon, the carbon "adsorbs" radon out of the water, onto the pore space.
 Caution should be exercised when choosing to use GAC filtration as a mitigation strategy.
 The most important aspect to consider is; range of fluctuation of radon levels in the well water to be mitigated.
 Worst case scenario should always be considered, as well as overall water quality.
 Otherwise; excessive gamma emissions and premature failure of filter may occur.Granular Activated Carbon (GAC) filtration removes radon and VOCs (Volatile Organic Compounds) by the process of "adsorption."
 This is a process where a gas or compound adheres to the surface of an adsorbent.
 In this case, the adsorbent is carbon.
 Carbon is "activated" by being superheated in an oxygen-free environment.
 A multitude of pore space is created on each grain of carbon by this process.
 It is the immense network of pores in a bed of activated carbon that give GAC its superior filtration capabilities.